Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 ---

-They were at the second floor of the Argentum Trade Guild, where the inn and restaurant located{{footnote: One cannot remember exactly if this is true, but correct me if one's wrong, leaving a comment at GitHub discussion.
-You can go directly to the page by clicking the GitHub icon on top right of the header, beside the 'print' symbol.}}, seated around the tables at the restaurant, listening to Rex.
+They gathered on the 2nd floor of the Argentum Trade Guild, where the inn and the restaurant were opened{{footnote: One cannot remember exactly if this is true, but correct me if one's wrong, leaving a comment at GitHub discussion.
+You can go directly to the page by clicking the GitHub icon on top right of the header, beside the 'print' symbol.}}.
+Seated around the tables in the restaurant, they listened to Rex announcing their plan.

 "**Right, so it looks like we're heading out tomorrow.** Everyone, make sure you're ready by then!"